kgston/stencil.JS/README.md

 Rational
 --------------
 Stencil was developed out of the need for the ability to view and amend the template continuously throughout the design-development process without having to move it in and out of <script> tags or having to chop up templates into multiple parts.
 Also, template nesting and conditionals comes across as unnecessarily complex with queer symbol semantics that are not immediately obvious to people not familiar with the hieroglyphics, increasing the learning curve.
 While it is useful to have logic within a templating language, similar to JSP and tag libs, nesting such semantics usually results in a compromise in functionality or legibility.
-Any sort of logic, should be as much as possible, transparent and determined from the dataset's structure.
+Any sort of logic, should be as much as possible, transparent and determined from the dataset structure.

 Usage
 ==========